Uganda

 C7.
 5r brown

-Note: the black overprint on the 5r is often difficult to see against the dark background of the stamp.
+Note: the overprint on the 5r is often difficult to see against the dark background.

 Excise